AI-powered accounts payable automation: 2026 Malaysia guide

 Not every AP automation tool covers the full cycle.
 Some focus only on invoice capture.
 Others handle payments but not approval workflows.
 Before evaluating any platform, run it through this checklist.

-1. OCR invoice capture
+1. AI-powered invoice capture and data extraction

 2. Approval workflows